What is EXCEL?

 Who should take EXCEL?

 EXCEL is specifically designed for public library staff or volunteers who are currently working in a public library and have little or no formal library training.
+This program is only open to those currently working or volunteering in a public library in the province of Ontario (Canada).

 How does the EXCEL program work?